top of page

 Courageous Conversations

 In nonprofit work, we face individual and communal experiences of pain, trauma, and challenging times, and we know the importance of validating our shared stories.
 As the country moved through the aftermath of George Floyd's murder in 2020, like many institutions, we were having conversations about racism and anti-racism.
 During those conversations, the experience of busing (court-ordered desegregation) was a recurring topic.
 Our group understood the importance of acknowledging and sharing these stories, which led us toward sponsoring this series.
 Hosted by Burns Stanfield, Pastor of Fourth Presbyterian Church - Boston, each conversation reveals unique stories, feelings, and reactions from people who experienced these events first-hand, and explores the lasting impact of busing through a modern lens.
+Sessions 2, 3 & 4 are available to view below.

 What's next?